Specify the font effects that you want to use.

 Select the overlining style that you want to apply.
 To apply the overlining to words only, select the Individual Words box.

-Select the colour for the overlining.
+Select the color for the overlining.

 Select a strikethrough style for the selected text.